Unagi Model One Review: Overview

 It is for the buyer who likes the rental scooters but wants something nicer that they own.
 They want something that looks better than the average scooter, is easy to use, and requires no maintenance.
 They want something quicker and will do better on hills.
 They have a shorter commute – no more than a few miles each way — over fairly smooth roads.

 At just under $1,000, the price for this feature set may be too steep for some buyers.
-If this package doesn’t appeal to you or you need something with longer range, there are other options.
+If this package doesn’t appeal to you or you need something with longer range, look at our alternatives to the Unagi.
+You can also check out our Editor’s pick of best electric scooters.

 Unagi Dual Motor vs Single Motor